Phylogenetic latent space models for network data: Phylogenetic Latent Space Models

 while the tree $\Upsilon$ and the scalar $a$ are assigned the same priors as in Section~\ref{sec_phy_22}, namely

-Model \eqref{eq:lik}--\eqref{eq:priortree_multi} is an effective extension of the proposed \textsc{phylnet} construction to multiple networks (note that this extension can be made even more flexible, without major complications from a computational perspective, by letting both $\sigma^2$ and $a$ be network-specific, i.e., $\sigma^{(1)}, \ldots, \sigma^{(M)}$~and $a^{(1)}, \ldots, a^{(M)}$).
+Model \eqref{eq:lik}--\eqref{eq:priortree_multi} is an effective extension of the \textsc{phylnet} construction to multiple networks (note that this extension can be made even more flexible, without major computational complications, by letting both $\sigma^2$ and $a$ be network-specific, i.e., $\sigma^{(1)}, \ldots, \sigma^{(M)}$~and $a^{(1)}, \ldots, a^{(M)}$).